 At the head of the traitors' formation was Morgfyre, his face contorted in rage.
 He blasted Kalikai with a stream of balefire.
 Surprise registered briefly upon Kalikai's face before she was engulfed in a white hot sphere that blazed with a furious incandescence, enough to obliterate mountains.
 When the glow died down, she stood there with her head cocked, still smoking her pipe.

-Susano showing up at the Moon Cave to slay Yamata No Orochi despite having been pathetic comic relief up to that point.
+Susano showing up at the Moon Cave to slay Yamata No Orochi despite having been pathetic comic relief up to that point; apparently fighting to save his love, Kushi, finally made him get serious.

-The peak of this moment being when, after receiving Amaterasu's help with cutting off seven of Orochi's heads, he tells her that he doesn't need her help for the last one... and proceeds to cleave the final head in half all the way to the base of his neck unaided.
+The peak of this moment being when, after receiving Amaterasu's help with cutting off seven of Orochi's heads, just like he'd needed her help to do anything useful throughout the game, he tells her that he doesn't need her help for the last one... and proceeds to cleave the final head in half all the way to the base of his neck unaided with his ultimate attack, "Celestial cleaver".

 One word: Shiranui.
 Amaterasu's immensely powerful past self kicks all sorts of ass, and fighting a boss alongside her is both amazing and humbling.